Types of Horse Racing Bet

 As said, betting on the winner of the race is by far and away the most common bet and the one that many racing punters will stick to their entire life.
-Betting on accumulators, combination bets and each way are nice ways to mix things up but for the more adventurous punter – or for the eagle-eyed who think they have spotted some value, there are a good number of other bets you can place in horse racing.
+Betting on accumulators, combination and each way bets are nice ways to mix things up but for the more adventurous punter – or for the eagle-eyed who think they have spotted some value, there are a good number of other bets you can place in horse racing.
 Here we take a look at some of the best and give a brief explanation of how they work.

 - Place – rather than back a horse each way, involving two stakes, with one on the horse to win, you can back it JUST to place

-- Straight Forecast – On bet on the horses that will win and finish second, in the right order, in a race
+- Straight Forecast – bet on the horses that will win and finish second, in the right order, in a race

-- Reverse Forecast – A bet on the two in any order, although effectively it is two forecast bets so the stake is doubled
+- Reverse Forecast – a bet on the two in any order, although effectively it is two forecast bets so the stake is doubled

-- Combination Forecast – Select three or more horses to predict the top two in any order
+- Combination Forecast – select three or more horses to predict the top two in any order

 - Tricast – Predict the top three in a race in the correct order.
 Also available in reverse and combination format